-I am the author of China’s Regulatory State: A New Strategy for Globalization (Cornell University Press / Cornell Studies in Political Economy, 2011), a cross-industry examination of China’s distinctive integration into the international economy.
+I am the author of China’s Regulatory State: A New Strategy for Globalization (Cornell University Press / Cornell Studies in Political Economy, 2011).
+China’s Regulatory State examines China’s distinctive integration into the international economy across industrial sectors and shows how and why the Chinese government combines market liberalization with sector-specific reregulation and industrial policy.
 I conducted research for this book as a Fulbright Scholar at the Chinese Academy of Social Sciences' Institute of World Economics and Politics.
 My doctoral dissertation, on which my first book is based, was nominated by the U.C.
 Berkeley Department of Political Science for the Gabriel Almond Award for Best Dissertation at the American Political Science Association.
 China’s Regulatory State has been reviewed by numerous academic and policy journals.

 I am regularly invited to provide expert analysis and commentary, which you can find here.
 The Economist, Foreign Affairs, National Public Radio (NPR), Inside Higher Ed, The Huffington Post, The Washington Post and other outlets have featured my research; and I have testified in Congress in front of the U.S.-China Economic and Security Review Commission.